pesalerno/Pseudacris-island-genomics/README.md

 ####Code used for ***populations*** in Stacks:

-Here, we used two "levels" of filters as output matrices to import into plink.
-The first with stringent filters:
+Here, we used low stringency of filters to output mostly .ped and .map files for input into **plink**:

 	populations -b 1 -P ./input-sequences -M ./popmap-Pseu.txt -t 36 -p 1 -r 0.5 --write_random_snp --structure --plink --vcf --genepop --fstats

 This keeps a single (random) SNP per read that is present in at least one population at a rate of 50% or higher.
 After this minimal filtering in populations, we filtered a few different ways in ***plink***, and the results of the permutations can be found [here](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/APPENDICES_CI-popgen_Draft1.pdf).
 After picking the optimal filters for each dataset, the final results of these data filters and outputs/stats can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/pseudacris-data-filters-results.pdf) and for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/xantusia-data-filters-results.pdf).

-***NOTE***: OUTLIER Xr_SNI_03 in Xantusia NOT a result of missing data, since it's present after these stringent filters.
-It seems likely that it's contamination, since in the PCA it seems closer to Santa Barbara, but it's always correctly assigned in the DAPC....
+***NOTE***: We found an outlier, Xr_SNI_03 in the *Xantusia* dataset that, after many iterations between downstream analyses and filters, the individual did nit seem to fall as outlier as a result of missing data, so we attributed lab contamination to it.
+It seems likely that it's contamination, since in the PCA it seems closer to Santa Barbara, but it's always correctly assigned in the DAPC.